DimEvil/tutorial-qgis-maxent/README.md

     Here, note that the search terms used include the species name and the source of the data based on the database.
 Also, only columns 2, 10, and 11 were selected and saved in the final CSV file, which corresponds to the columns 'Species', 'Lat', and 'Long'.

     Alternatively, you can download the [R script](https://github.com/dondealban/tutorial-qgis-maxent/blob/master/Select.Species.R) and run this in R or RStudio.

+# Prepare your data in Openrefine

+# Prepare your data in a worksheet

+- Clean your dataset
+		- remove all occurrences which do not pertain to Flanders
+		- remove all suspicious occurrences (occurrences in the ocean...)
+		- Check your desired occurrence precission.

 3. We are almost ready to create our first species distribution model.
 But before we do that, load all of the clipped environmental rasters and the species occurrence file in QGIS: